High Shoals Falls

-High Shoals Falls is a waterfall in Burke County, North Carolina.
+High Shoals Falls is a waterfall in Burke County, North Carolina, United States.

 Geology

 The waterfall is on the Jacob's Fork River, flowing over a large rock outcropping in the South Mountains of North Carolina.
 The river continues over a series of cascades for approximately 1/4 mile past the falls, where the stream loses approximately 300 ft (100 m) in elevation.

 Natural history

 The falls are in South Mountains State Park, which is owned and operated by the State of North Carolina.
 The South Mountains, carved out of the Blue Ridge by erosion, are a broad belt of peaks and knobs rising abruptly from a deep valley.
 These steep, rugged mountains encompass 100,000 acres (400 km^{2}) in Burke, Cleveland and Rutherford counties.
 Water winding through the park to the Catawba River cuts deep into the terrain, forming rugged and steep slopes.
 Funds to purchase the falls and park were appropriated in 1974.